The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Week 9-12: Built CEO Skill Set (Partnerships, Fundraising, Vision, Culture)

-Identity shift and role redefinition weren’t enough.
-Viggo needed CEO skills he’d never developed as a consultant.
+Identity and role shifts weren’t enough; Viggo still needed CEO skills he’d never built as a consultant.

 Week 9-10: Partnership development skills